 Julius Studio – The Basic Choice

-It also comes with nothing to help hold the green screen up so you’ll need to improvise.
+It also has nothing to help hold the green screen up, so you must improvise.
 Either tape it to a wall or get a dedicated green screen stand like this Emart backdrop stand.

-It’s just a simple, basic, easy to use option.
+It’s just a simple, primary, easy-to-use option.
 Be careful not to wrinkle it when you put it away.
-Otherwise you’ll have to spend some time ironing out creases.
+Otherwise, you’ll have to spend some time ironing out creases.

 - A simple, easy to use green screen that works with Zoom, Manycam and streaming software like OBS.

 - You’ll need to source your own way to hang this up.
 We suggest getting a T-shape backdrop stand.

 The Elgato Green Screen is a unique option simply because it comes with a built-in stand that is also collapsible when not in use.
 You take it out, expand it, the material is held tight so there are no wrinkles, and then you can put it away when done.

 This option is a bit more expensive than we would like, but it works well.
 You take it out, extend the screen, and everything locks.
 Then when done, it collapses, and you can put it away.